eric-cato-jr/Active-Directory/README.md

 ![Ping Domain Controller](pingdomain.png)

-After configuring networking, I verified connectivity by pinging the domain controller from the client machine.
+After configuring networking, I tested connectivity by pinging the domain controller from the client machine.

-This ensured:
+This step verifies:
+- Network communication between systems
+- Proper IP configuration
-- Both machines are on the same network
+- That both machines are on the same virtual network
-- Communication between systems is working

 ---